cesarvr/blog/content/post/istio-2.md

 oc expose svc my-pod
 ```

-Our service is now published.
+Our service is ready to receive external traffic.

 ![](https://github.com/cesarvr/hugo-blog/blob/master/static/istio-2/pod-svc-routing.gif?raw=true)

-We should use a deployment configuration for this but our focus is in understanding of the pod entity, and doing it as simple as possible.
+> We should use a deployment configuration for this but our focus is the understanding of the Kubernetes pod.

-### Making Our Application "Cloud Native"
+### Making Our Application *Cloud Native*

-It's time for our application to be deployed in somebody else computer, there is many ways to do this but my expertise at the moment is doing it with OpenShift [binary build configuration](https://cesarvr.io/post/buildconfig/), this basically delegate the image creation to OpenShift using its Node.js builder image.
+It's time for our application to be deployed in somebody else computer, there is many ways to do this but at the moment I feel more confortable with OpenShift [build configuration](https://cesarvr.io/post/buildconfig/).
+This entity basically delegates the project setup and image creation to a remote machine managed by the platform.

 This builder configuration requires that our Node.js project includes a ``start`` entry, this way the image container can be executed with [npm start](https://docs.npmjs.com/cli/start).

-Open the ``package.json`` and add a **start** entry in the *scripts* section:
+Open the ``package.json`` and add a **start** entry inside the *scripts* section:

 ```json
 {